JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 To present my findings, I employed various data visualization tools.
 I utilized Python libraries such as Matplotlib and Seaborn to create visually appealing plots.
 I generated bar charts, box plots, and scatter plots to illustrate the differences in the GC composition percentages between casper Zebrafish and H37RV Mycobacterium tuberculosis.
 These visualizations help in understanding the distribution and variation of GC composition in the two species.

 ## Expected Results
 Based on previous studies, I anticipate observing differences in the GC composition percentages between Zebrafish and Mycobacterium tuberculosis.
 Zebrafish is a vertebrate organism with a relatively higher GC content compared to Mycobacterium tuberculosis, which is a bacterial pathogen known for its low GC content.
-I expect to see statistically significant variations that reflect the distinct genomic characteristics of these two organisms.
+I expect to see statistically variations reflecting the genomic characteristics of these two organisms.

 ## Instructions to Reproduce
 To reproduce my analysis and visualizations, follow these steps: